Towards Iterative End-to-End Software Development: A Feature-Driven Multi-Agent Framework: Results and Analyses

 \subsubsection{RQ2.b: Task Generalizability.}

-As shown in Table~\ref{tab:difficulty}, \ourtool{} consistently outperforms the single-programmer agent across tasks of varying difficulty, demonstrating strong generalizability.
-The largest improvement is observed on Intermediate tasks for all models, followed by Elementary and Advanced tasks.
-For Elementary tasks, the baseline performance is already high, so the improvement is relatively small; however, after optimization, the Function Complete score reaches near-optimal levels (\eg{} 3.74/4 for \claudefour{}).
-The Intermediate tasks appear to lie at the capability boundary of single agents.
-For example, \claudethree{} fails on six tasks in the single-agent setting, five of which are among the most difficult tasks in our dataset, suggesting that these tasks require reasoning and decomposition capabilities beyond what a single agent can provide.
+As shown in Table~\ref{tab:difficulty}, \ourtool{} consistently outperforms the single agent across tasks of varying difficulty, demonstrating strong generalizability.
+For Elementary tasks, the baseline performance is already high; however, after optimization, the Function Completeness score reaches near-optimal levels (\eg{} 3.79/4 for \claudefour{}).
+The Intermediate tasks in \dataset{} appear to lie near the capability boundary of single agents.
+As an illustrative example, \claudethree{} fails on six tasks in the single-agent setting, five of which rank among the most challenging in \dataset{}, suggesting that these tasks require reasoning and decomposition capabilities that surpass what a single agent can provide.
 At this difficulty level, \ourtool{} effectively leverages the feature map to guide task decomposition and manage feature dependencies, enabling the agent to get necessary contexts from the business, design, and implementation layers, thereby achieving remarkable gains.
-For Advanced tasks, the inherent complexity might limit the improvement, and further case analysis also reveals that the modest overall improvement may be partly explained by task-specific effects.
-In particular, the \textit{Shoot'em Up} application, a classic game application, appears to be overfitted by the base LLMs since all single-agent baselines achieve unusually high scores on this task (\eg{} \claudethree{} reaches 3.76 compared to an average of 1 on other Advanced apps, GPT-4.1 reaches 3.01 compared to 1.4, and Claude-4 achieves 3.30 compared to 2.82).
-This overfitting effect elevates the baseline performance on Advanced tasks.
-However, \ourtool{} still delivers consistent improvements by providing structured decomposition and dependency-aware planning, and if we exclude the \textit{Shoot'em Up} task as an outlier, the absolute improvements of Function Completeness on Advanced tasks become more evident: \claudethree{} improves from 1.00 to 2.03 (+1.03), \gpt{} from 1.48 to 1.80 (+0.32), and \claudefour{} from 2.79 to 3.59 (+0.80).
-These results demonstrate that \ourtool{} consistently enhances performance even at the highest difficulty level.
+For Advanced tasks, while the Claude series exhibits relatively small improvements in Function Completeness, \gpt{} still achieves a substantial gain, improving from 1.30 to 2.64.
+Further case analysis reveals that this difference might be partly explained by task-specific effects.
+In particular, the \textit{Shoot'em Up} application, a classic video game, appears to be overfitted by the Claude series since their single-agent baselines achieve unusually high scores on this task (\eg{} \claudethree{} reaches 3.76 compared to an average of 1 on other Advanced apps, and \claudefour{} achieves 3.30 compared to 2.82).
+This overfitting effect elevates their single-agent performance on Advanced tasks.
+However, \ourtool{} still delivers consistent improvements by providing structured decomposition and dependency-aware context assistance.